 Suppose the human mind does not specify any NFOL theory, but merely considers the infinitely many symbols used in NFOL theories.
 In this case, these uninterpreted symbols are to be treated as (approximate) geometric shapes, and must be encoded by specific geometric constructions, rather than by Gödel numbers.
 For example, the symbol "o" may be encoded by a circle of a given radius, which, from the point of view of Euclidean geometry, is a finite construction.
 But clearly the algebraic construction of geometric objects, such as, circles, requires a continuum of real numbers and is therefore not finite.
 We will later see that in the NAFL version of real analysis, the objects of Euclidean geometry are superclasses of real numbers and are encoded by infinite sequences of rational numbers.
-Hence uninterpreted symbols are infinite objects and infinitely many of these cannot be (encoded as) objects of the universe of a consistent NFOL theory, for example, via encoding by Gödel numbers.
+Hence uninterpreted symbols are infinite objects and infinitely many of these cannot be (encoded as) objects of the universe of a consistent NFOL theory with a countably infinite universe, for example, via encoding by Gödel numbers. $\hfill \Box$

-Remark 14.
-Classically, symbols are introduced as primitives and treated as finite objects.
+Remark 18.
+Classically, symbols are introduced as primitives and treated as finite objects in formal systems.
 In NAFL, this procedure is valid only for finitely many symbols.
 When infinitely many symbols are under consideration, their infinite structure as geometric objects (for uninterpreted symbols) or as infinite classes (e.g. for symbols interpreted as functions, predicates and variables) cannot be ignored.
-Hence infinitely many symbols cannot be introduced as primitives in NFOL theories.
+Hence infinitely many symbols cannot be introduced as primitives in consistent NFOL theories.

-Metatheorem 10.
-The halting problem of classical computability theory (and Turing's proof of the unsolvability of the halting problem) cannot be formalized in NFOL theories.
+Metatheorem 11.
+The halting problem of classical computability theory (and Turing's proof of the unsolvability of the halting problem) cannot be formalized in consistent NFOL theories.

 Proof.
 The halting problem is the problem of determining whether an arbitrary computer program will halt on an arbitrary input.
-A computer program performs the role of a unary function P that maps infinitely many possible inputs x to either "halts" (P(x) = 0) or "not-halts" (P(x) = 1).
-In NFOL theories, such a function is an infinite class (see Remark 12) and as noted in Sec.
+A computer program performs the role of a function P that maps infinitely many possible inputs x to either "halts" (P(x) = 0) or "not-halts" (P(x) = 1).
+In NFOL theories, such a function is an infinite class (see Remark 16) and as noted in Sec.
 3.2.2, arbitrary infinite classes do not exist.
-Hence arbitrary functions, and in particular, an arbitrary computer program, do not exist in NFOL theories, and quantification over computer programs is illegal.
+Hence arbitrary functions, and in particular, arbitrary computer programs, do not exist in consistent NFOL theories, and quantification over infinitely many computer programs is illegal.

-Metatheorem 11.
-Various forms of the diagonal argument (for example, as used in Gödel's incompleteness theorems, Turing's proof of the unsolvability of the halting problem, Cantor's proof that there are uncountably many real numbers, the diagonal lemma) cannot be formalized in NFOL theories.
+Metatheorem 12.
+Various forms of the diagonal argument (for example, as used in Gödel's incompleteness theorems, Turing's proof of the unsolvability of the halting problem, Cantor's proof that there are uncountably many real numbers, the diagonal lemma) cannot be formalized in consistent NFOL theories.

 Proof.
-The common feature of all forms of the diagonal argument is that it either requires arbitrary infinite classes (such as, arbitrary functions) or quantification over infinitely many infinite classes, which are illegal in NFOL theories, as noted in Sec.
+The common feature of all forms of the diagonal argument is that they either require arbitrary infinite classes (such as, arbitrary functions or arbitrary formulas with one or more free variables) or quantification over infinitely many infinite classes, which are illegal in NFOL theories, as noted in Sec.
 3.2.2.
-For example, Cantor's diagonal argument requires an infinite list of real numbers, each of which is represented by an infinite sequence of rationals.
+For example, one form of Cantor's diagonal argument requires an infinite list of real numbers, each of which is represented by an infinite sequence of rationals.